Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Transition Diagram for a Zigzag Filtration of Block Decompositions

-As mentioned earlier, the connecting sequences (the blue strips) are not always necessary needed.
+In practice, the connecting sequences (the blue strips) are not always needed.
 In our example, no additional intermediate index pair is necessary.
 Only two isolating blocks in $\BD_1$ have different index pairs, but they are still related by an inclusion. \qedex \end{example}